just-install/registry/docs/registry.md

 * `version`: The software's version.
 If you are adding an unversioned link that always points to the latest stable version use `latest` here.

+The following key is optional:

+* `skipAudit`: A boolean value that indicates whether CI should skip audits for this package.
+Use with care.

 ## Installer